ChrisMissal/presentations/UseDynamicToDitchTheBoringCode/readme.md

 * Using dynamic around process boundaries
 * Using dynamic in views
  * Con: with dynamic in your views, you can't use Linq methods like `.Any()`, you need to create `.HasProducts` for example
+ * Pro: keeps your viewmodels from becoming too large.
+I like to add a few properties to an Expando, but know that I need to rethink the schema when I'm adding too many

 ### Freddie Benefits